 Plant-based foods may contain less iron than animal foods, but eating smaller amounts of iron-based foods throughout the day is an effective way to increase absorption.

 This is true even if you take an iron supplement.
-Some nutritional experts recommend breaking an iron capsule in half and take half in the morning and a half at night with either meals or juice.
+Some nutritional experts recommend breaking an iron capsule in half and taking half in the morning and a half at night with either meals or juice.

 Should Vegans Take Iron Supplements?